5 lessons, 2:30 hours.

 Once again, if you've just learned this weave, and are still a bit confused with it, make 2-3 more bases with an odd-numbered sides, and then continue to this lesson.

-In this lesson we'll go over all possible weaves for french oval bases, and how to assemble an oval base to specific measurements.
+In this lesson we'll go over other possible weaves for French oval bases, and how to assemble an oval base to specific measurements.

 In addition to that, we will learn to understand the special nature of oval bases, and talk in more detail about the assembly of the base sticks.